larm182/Sounds-Legit/README.md

 Sounds Legit is our second talk @dc5411.
-It was authored by Luis Ángel Ramírez Mendoza, Farith Pérez Sáez and Mauro Eldritch.
+It was authored by Luis Ángel Ramírez Mendoza and Mauro Eldritch.